garabik/Slinger/README.md

 The modified slinger server is still backward compatible, you can use it the usual way, including Slinger player.
 You can also stream to several clients as usual.

 The remuxed stream in mp4 container is available at `http://localhost:8080/slingbox?remux=1` (replace `localhost`, port and `slingbox` with your values, if different from the default and/or running the server remotely).
-However, you can connect to the remuxed stream only once.
+You can connect to multiple streams, remuxed or not.
+Each remuxed stream will launch one `ffmpeg` process, because sharing a `mp4` header between streams is nontrivial (read: I was not able to implement it).
+Fortunately, `ffmpeg` muxing is cheap.

 These are the parameters you can use: